Corrina Owens shares her proven methods for reducing churn risk

 churn risk tip from Corrina Owens

-Use the data to inform not just product development but also customer education and your retention and marketing strategies.
+Use the data to inform product development, customer education, retention, and marketing strategies.

 6. Focus on building peer-to-peer relationships with customers

-Customer engagement is essential not only with your point of contact and the C-suite at a paying account but people throughout the organization.
+Customer engagement is essential with your point of contact, the C-suite at a paying account, and people throughout the organization.

 Asking for users’ feedback is another effective way to improve customer relationships.
 Corrina shares: